 - ½ butternut or similar squash, peeled and chopped

 - 2.5oz orange lentils, rinsed under running cold water

 - ½ red chili, de-seeded and chopped

-- 1-inch piece fresh root ginger, peeled and chopped
+- 1-inch piece of fresh root ginger, peeled and chopped

 - 1 tablespoon chopped fresh thyme